danx2016/ps1pong/README.md

 # PS1 Pong 6

-Very simple pong implementation for PS1 using MIPS toolchain + Nugget.
+Very simple pong implementation for PS1 using MIPS toolchain + Nugget + Psy-Q Dev Kit.

 ## How to Build ##